Text on screen: PIMCO

 Text on screen: Jerry Tsai, Vice President, Quantitative Research Analyst

-Tsai: Thank you for the introduction, Chris.
-Indeed, even though low yield is new for many countries, including the U.S., it is not a completely new phenomenon for some other developed economies.
+Tsai: Even though low yield is new for many countries, including the U.S., it is not a completely new phenomenon for some other developed economies.
 So what we can do here is that we can actually take a look at some of these other countries and see how their bonds have performed in these low yield environments and learn from their experiences.

 So the most familiar case here is probably Japan.
 Yield in Japan has been low for over two decades.
 More specifically, for example, if you look at ten-year Japanese government bond yield, it has been below 2% since the late 1990s and fell below 1% in 2010.

 Chevron split screen – Text on screen (left): Despite low yields, 10-year Japanese government bonds returned nearly 2.2% annually from 1999-2020; Image on right: Japan, Japanese Stock Exchange

 And however, despite this low yield, during the period between 1999 and 2020,10-year JGB actually delivered a positive return, around 2.2% per year.

 So some might think this is quite impressive given that the average 10-year bond yield during this period is only around 1%.
 So in addition, the return has also been quite consistent, and it was only negative for three out of the past 22 years.

 Overall, 10-year JGB has delivered a Sharpe ratio of around 0.9.
 In comparison, during the same period, Japanese equities has a Sharpe ratio only around 0.3.